 Lenke til søknadsskjema nederst i denne teksten.

 The Study of the U.S. Institutes (SUSI) for Secondary Educators are intensive post-graduate level academic programs with integrated study tours whose purpose is to provide foreign secondary school (i.e. “ungdomsskole” and “videregående skole”) educators and administrators with an opportunity to deepen their understanding of U.S. society, culture, values, and institutions.
 The ultimate goal of the Institutes is to strengthen curricula and to enhance the quality of teaching about the United States in secondary schools and other academic institutions abroad.

 Study of the U.S. Institutes for Secondary Educators will take place at various academic institutions throughout the United States over the course of five weeks beginning in late May/early June 2024 (exact dates for each institute will be determined at a later time).
-Each Institute includes a four-week academic residency component and, if possible, a one-week integrated study tour to another region of the United States.
+Each Institute includes a four-week academic residency component and a one-week integrated study tour in another region of the United States.

 The Study of the U.S. Institutes for Secondary Educators (SUSIs) will provide three multinational groups of 20 experienced secondary school educators (including teachers, administrators, teacher trainers, curriculum developers, textbook writers, Ministry of Education officials, and others) with a deeper understanding of U.S. society, education, and culture – past and present.
 The Institutes focus on providing content and materials for participants to develop high school level curricula about the United States.
 Two of the Institutes are tailored for secondary school teachers; please note that the Institutes for Teachers focus on content and materials about the United States rather than teaching methods and pedagogy.
 The third Institute is tailored for experienced administrators including teacher trainers, curriculum developers, textbook writers, Ministry of Education officials, and others.